frazierr2/final-project/README.md

 ### API's

 I used the following API's in the development of U-Grub:
-* [Parse Server] for CRUD Development
+* [Parse Server] for CRUD Development.
-* Yelp's [Search API] v2 for searching restaurants here and wide
+* Yelp's [Search API] v2 for searching restaurants here and wide.

 ### Some screenshot images of the web app